DripDrop-Minecraft/MiraiBot_DripDrop/README.md

 # MiraiBot

-A Kotlin console project for Minecraft Server DripDrop, based on the open projrct mirai (High-performance bot framework for Tencent QQ: https://github.com/mamoe/mirai)
+A Kotlin console project for Minecraft server DripDrop, based on the open project mirai (High-performance bot framework for Tencent QQ: https://github.com/mamoe/mirai)

 This project can be compiled to a jar and run by commands.
 Users enter their QQ numbers and passwords (plaintext), then